 My work has taken me to LA a couple of times recently.
 Not one to let a busy work schedule stop me from checking out a new city, I made some time to get out there and mooch my way around town.
 Here, I bring you a quick guide to the places I ate, drank and shopped (and highly recommend) in La La Land.

-I had never been to LA prior to this trip, and all can say is that I. AM.
-HOOKED.
-I had heard so much about the negative aspects of the city that I was incredibly (and very pleasantly) surprised at how quickly I took to it.
+I had heard so much about the negative aspects of LA that I was incredibly (and very pleasantly) surprised at how quickly I took to it.
 Yes, it is a city full of freeways and strip malls, but off the main thoroughfares are neighbourhoods full of character, soul, glamour, beachy saltiness, creativity and that sunny positivity that Californians seem to radiate inherently.
 I can only describe LA as “Sydney on steroids.”
 Everything is bigger, badder and just a little bit more glam.

 Venice was by far my favourite part of LA.
 Its hippy vibe is still evident despite the influx of hipsters and money into the area which, for better or worse, has changed it in recent years.
 Read about my new age Venice experience, including meditation on the beach, sound baths, crystal and spiritual book shops, wellness etc here.

 For eating I recommend breakfast at Gjelina on Abbot Kinney.
 Nab a spot in the courtyard at the back and order the pancakes for the perfect start to your day.
 An even more impressive light lunch can be had at its sister deli/bakery, the more informal Gjusta, just a few blocks away.
 It was here that I had the life changing experience of the baclava croissant – a pastry which combines two worlds, two cultures and two of my favourite treats, viennoiserie and baclava.
 The cafe is bustling, and serves up solid lunch fare.
 While you’re there, check out the next door Gjusta interiors store for LA interior inspo.